-- The io package contains a number of utilities for handling file-based I/O. Typically, the images that will be used to represent the entities populating our games are stored in files, and these utilities will make it possible to read these files and exploit them. - The mathpackage models mathematical concepts such as vectors, affine transformations and random variables.
-This package includes notions of plane (i.e. two-dimensional) geometry.
-For example, it explains what a shape is, and more specifically what a line, circle or polygon is, which you can then use in mathematical calculations or when representing graphical elements.
+- The io package contains a number of utilities for handling file-based I/O. Typically, the images that will be used to represent the entities populating our games are stored in files, and these utilities will make it possible to read these files and exploit them. - The math package models mathematical concepts such as vectors, affine transformations and random variables.
+This package also includes various concepts of twodimensional geometry, such as lines, circles, polygons etc. These concepts can be used in mathematical calculations or for representing graphical elements.
 Points and sizes are always given in floating values, to get as close as possible to the continuous geometric plane we're trying to simulate.
 To maintain consistency with basic geometric notions, the vertical axis oy will by definition be oriented upwards and the horizontal axis ox to the right.